scipy/scipy/doc/source/dev/toolchain.rst

 these dynamic dependencies will proceed over time.

 SciPy aims to be compatible with a number of releases of its dependent libraries and tools.
-Forcing the user base to other components for upgrade for every release would greatly diminish the value of SciPy.
+Forcing the user base to upgrade other components for every release would greatly diminish the value of SciPy.
 However, maintaining backwards compatibility with very old tooling/libraries imposes limitations on which newer functionalities and capabilities